-Useful Websites for Marketers
+Useful Websites for Newbies

 But, if you have ever tried it, you’ll discover that making money online really isn’t as easy as some people make it out to be.
 In fact, most people that try it will give up, simply because they often go around in circles, being told different ways of making easy money, instantly and it’s simply just not true.

 This list has been put together to help you discover some useful websites on the Internet and more importantly, to give you a better understanding of how blogging and marketing works.

 It is important to start your new ‘career’ in the right direction.
 Staying focused and having a plan is key so before you start, ask yourself this question…

 What do you want to achieve from your website?

 Without a doubt, almost everybody will say ‘Dah, to make money of course!’
 Well, believe it or not, this is where most people will go wrong, seriously.
 If you have this vision from the outset, you are likely to fail.

 With this mindset, your website is likely to contain adverts, affiliate links and products from Amazon (or other suppliers) that have no relation to what your site or article is about because all you’re interested in is making money.